azer/browser-db/README.md

 * kill
 * setURL

-#### Positions
+### Positions

 Every buffer is displayed via a position that stores its geometrical info.
+Using this, we can show multiple buffers in one display easily.

 **Methods:**
 * all